sarajw/sarajw/README.md

 I have been addicted to the web since 1998 and am finally working towards making my hobby-level web development abilities more modern, accessible, interactive and productive.

-I'm already pretty solid (though there is always more to learn!) in HTML, CSS and JavaScript.

 I love CSS and I love responsive design :)

 *   🌍  I'm based in Hamburg, Germany